woowebsite/remitano-home-assign/README.md

 1. Make sure you have Docker and Docker Compose installed on your system.
 2. Start app with `docker-compose.yml` file, run `docker-compose up`

+## Usage

+Once the application is running, follow these steps to use its features:

+1. Login/Register: Click on the "Login/Register" button to login or register new a account.
+2. Share a Youtube video: Click on the "Share Video" button, paste the Youtube video URL, and submit the form.
+3. View shared videos: Click on Home Button or Funny Movies text to go to the shared videos list.
+4. Real-time notifications: When a new video is shared by another user, you will receive a real-time notification containing the video title and the user's email.

+## Troubleshooting

+If you encounter any issues during setup or usage, consider the following troubleshooting steps:

+- Double-check that all the prerequisites are installed correctly.
+- Verify the configuration settings for both the server and client.
+- Make sure the database connection details are accurate.

+If you're still experiencing difficulties, please open a new issue in the project's repository for further assistance.